mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Challenge 1 - Install an external db server for CM

-* Install a MySQL server on a non-CM node
+* Install a MySQL server on any non-CM node
+    * Use a repo-based package installer
 * Be sure to secure the database and assign a root password
 * Create databases for the Cloudera Management Services and Hive Metastore **only**
 * Send your instrutors a screenshot of the following:
+    * The text of your MySQL repo configuration file
     * Output from MySQL listing the databases
     * Output from MySQL listing the database users